IAFahim/Unity_IronSource_Mediation_Template/README.md

 # Unity_IronSource_Mediation_Template
 Template to implement IronSource mediation in a Unity game with sample UI.
 It's very simple to use, just add the prefab in your main scene.
-Now no matter on which scene you open in your game that gameobject will always active.
+Now no matter on which scene you open in your game that gameobject will always be active.
 See usage bellow for better understanding.

 #### Note: it only works for android.
 Ios integration will be added later on.